2021 Australian census

 The 2021 Australian census, simply called the 2021 Census, was the eighteenth national Census of Population and Housing in Australia.
 The 2021 Census took place on 10 August 2021, and was conducted by the Australian Bureau of Statistics (ABS).
-The total population of the Commonwealth of Australia was counted as 25,422,788 – an increase of 8.6 per cent or 2,020,896 people over the previous 2016 census.
+It had a response rate of 96.1%, up from the 95.1% at the 2016 census.
+The total population of the Commonwealth of Australia was counted as 25,422,788, an increase of 8.6 per cent or 2,020,896 people over the previous 2016 census.

 Results from the 2021 census were released to the public on 28 June 2022 from the Australian Bureau of Statistics website.
-A small amount of additional 2021 census data will be released in October 2022 and in 2023.
+A small amount of additional 2021 census data was released in October 2022 and in 2023.

 Australia's next census is scheduled to take place in 2026.

+The census was undertaken during the COVID-19 pandemic.
+It therefore provided a clear snapshot of how the pandemic impacted Australian society.

 Overview

 In Australia, completing the census is compulsory for all people in Australia on census night, only excluding foreign diplomats and their families.
-Census data is used to "help governments, businesses, not for profit and community organisations across the country make informed decisions", including helping governments to plan the provision of services.
+Census data is used to "help governments, businesses, not-for-profit and community organisations across the country make informed decisions", including helping governments to plan the provision of services.
 An independent report from Lateral Economics found that for every $1 of investment on the census, $6 of benefits are created in the Australian economy.

 Since the 2001 Census, all households have the option of allowing their census data, including personal information such as names and addresses, to be stored by the National Archives of Australia (NAA) for 99 years.
 99 years after Census Night, the NAA will release that data to the public in a Census Time Capsule.
 Censuses stored by the NAA cannot by accessed, amended, or retrieved by anyone, including courts and tribunal, until their release, the first of which will occur in 2100.

 The 2020 Census Test occurred on 27 October 2020 with around 100,000 households from Sydney, Adelaide, Darwin, and Canberra, as well as communities in Karratha, Warrnambool, and Alice Springs Town Camps.